 "Bass-baritone Nicholas Newton’s rich, hearty voice and sympathetic manner lent Billy a dignity of his own."

 Texas Classical Review | Marian's Song

-Nicholas has trained as a Studio Artist with Wolf Trap Opera, a Young Artist with Aspen Music Festival, in HGO’s Young Artists Vocal Academy, and in San Diego Opera’s Opera Exposed program.
-Nicholas earned his Bachelor of Music degree in Vocal Performance from San Diego State University under the tutelage of Laurinda Nikkel and his Master of Music degree in Vocal Performance from Rice University under the tutelage of Dr. Stephen King.
+Nicholas trained as a Studio Artist and Filene Artist with Wolf Trap Opera, a Young Artist with Aspen Music Festival, in the Young Artists Vocal Academy of Houston Grand Opera, and in San Diego Opera’s Opera Exposed program.
+A 2021 Sullivan Award-winner, he earned his Bachelor of Music degree in Vocal Performance from San Diego State University studying with Laurinda Nikkel and his Master of Music degree in Vocal Performance from Rice University under the tutelage of Dr. Stephen King.
 Nicholas was raised in a musical household and had a background in gospel, jazz, and musical theater before studying classical music.